 - EPA IPC Licence Ref.
 P0500-01.
 As part of Condition 10.2 of this license, a rehabilitation plan must be prepared for permanent rehabilitation of the boglands within the licensed area.
-Pollagh Bog is part of the Blackwater Bog group. - The key objective of rehabilitation, as defined by this licence, is environmental stabilisation of the bog. - The area of former industrial peat production at Pollagh Bog as defined by Figure 3.1. - No rehabilitation measures are proposed for Cornalaur Bog as BnM never drained, or developed or carried out any industrial peat extraction on this bog. - Minimising potential impacts on neighbouring land.
-Some boundary drains around Pollagh Bog will be left unblocked as blocking boundary drains could affect adjacent land. - Land-use.
-Biodiversity and ecosystem services have been identified as the primary land-use by Bord na Móna.
+Pollagh Bog is part of the Boora Bog group. - The key objective of rehabilitation, as defined by this licence, is environmental stabilisation of the bog. - The area of former industrial peat production at Pollagh Bog as defined by Figure 3.1. - No rehabilitation measures are proposed for Cornalaur Bog as BnM never drained, or developed or carried out any industrial peat extraction on this bog. - Minimising potential impacts on neighbouring land.
+Some boundary drains around Pollagh Bog will be left unblocked as blocking boundary drains could affect adjacent land.